-Assumption 5.1: The • Extent of ownership of each project by implementing • UNFPA Country Office staff • Document review UNFPA 7 th CP has been able partners • Programme Reports (SIS • KI and Group Interviews to support its partners and the • Extent to which Government and implementing and Annual Planning • Focus groups with beneficiaries beneficiaries in developing partners have allocated adequate budget for continued reports) • Interviews with POs systems, mechanisms and implementation of interventions and safeguarding the • AWPs • Interviews with implementing capacities that ensure the gains that have been made in the thematic areas of • Previous evaluations partners durability of outputs, and programming. • Projects and Interventions • Interviews with beneficiaries eventually outcomes • Extent to which UNFPA has taken any mitigating exit strategies steps to strengthen areas with gaps hindering • Government Ministries sustainability Policies and budget • Evidence of the development of exit strategies in the documents thematic areas of programming to hand over UNFPA- • Training reports supported interventions to Government and/or • NGOs and Academia implementing partners. • CP sites • Evidence of Government of Lesotho contribution to • Country Office staff the UNFPA-supported programme areas (Relevant Program Officers) • Evidence for enhanced capacity of the Government and IPs to implement interventions in the thematic areas of programming without the technical support of UNFPA • Extent to which programmes in the two thematic areas of programming were developed and implemented in a participatory multi-stakeholder process to promote ownership • Evidence of increased programme integration in Government of Lesotho sector policy frameworks in the programme country and national development plans
+- Extent of ownership of each project by implementing partners - Extent to which Government and implementing partners have allocated adequate budget for continued implementation of interventions and safeguarding the gains that have been made in the thematic areas of programming. - Extent to which UNFPA has taken any mitigating steps to strengthen areas with gaps hindering sustainability - Evidence of the development of exit strategies in the thematic areas of programming to hand over UNFPA-supported interventions to Government and/or implementing partners. - Evidence of Government of Lesotho contribution to the UNFPA-supported programme areas - Evidence for enhanced capacity of the Government and IPs to implement interventions in the thematic areas of programming without the technical support of UNFPA Extent to which programmes in the two thematic areas of programming were developed and implemented in a participatory multi-stakeholder process to promote ownership Evidence of increased programme integration in Government of Lesotho sector policy frameworks in the programme country and national development plans